malcolm-mckinney/malcolm-mckinney.github.io/content/projects/ClassOneMedicines/index.md

 ---
-title: "Index" # Title of your project
+title: "Over-The-Counter Class I Medicines" # Title of your project
 date: 2023-04-21T19:24:58+09:00
-weight: 0 # Order in which to show this project on the home page
+weight: 1 # Order in which to show this project on the home page
 external_link: "" # Optional external link instead of modal
 resources:
     - src: plant.jpg